Switched from Windows to Mac: Here’s how the keyboards are different

 Every year, numerous Windows users switch to Macs.
-There are numerous reasons why users decide to shift from a Windows PC to a Mac, the first of which is security.
+There are numerous reasons why users shift from a Windows PC to a Mac, the first of which is security.
 As compared to Windows, macOS is much safer and more reliable.
 Moreover, macOS is considered by many to be the best operating system because of its classy appeal, top-tier functionalities, and, most importantly, its continuity features.
 Besides this, Macs also feature top-tier components that perform way better than others.
-According to Engadget, the M1 chips featured in the latest Macs are the world’s most powerful chips.
+Engadget says the M1 chips featured in the latest Macs are the world’s most potent.

 Switching from Windows to Mac is not a walk in the park since there are numerous differences between the two devices and their features.
-However, one of the most notable differences between a Windows PC and a Mac is the keyboard.
-Even though they share some common features, there are numerous differences between the keyboards of Macs and Windows PCs.
-This article will shed light on how Mac’s keyboard is different from the keyboard of a Windows PC.
+However, the keyboard is one of the most notable differences between a Windows PC and a Mac.
+Even though they share some standard features, there are numerous differences between the keyboards of Macs and Windows PCs.
+This article will shed light on how a Mac’s keyboard differs from a Windows PC’s keyboard.
 Let us begin:

 Keys on a Mac’s Keyboard and their Functions:

-A Mac’s keyboard houses keys similar to the keys present on a Windows keyboard only in name.
-All of the unique keys have completely different functions.
+A Mac’s keyboard houses keys similar to those present on a Windows keyboard only in name.
+All of the unique keys have entirely different functions.
 Here are some of them:

 Control

-As opposed to a Windows PC’s “Ctrl” keys, the “Control” key on the Mac offers different functionalities.
-The “Control” key on Mac’s keyboard helps users right-click on any Mac item or element.
-Besides this, it plays a major role in keyboard shortcuts.
+Unlike a Windows PC’s “Ctrl” keys, the “Control” key on the Mac offers different functionalities.
+The “Control” key on the Mac’s keyboard helps users right-click any Mac item or element.
+Besides this, it plays a significant role in keyboard shortcuts.
 Most of Mac’s default shortcuts require users to press the “Control” key.

 Function Keys

 Even though the Function keys of Macs share the same name as that of a Windows keyboard’s F keys, they facilitate users to perform different functions.
-There are 12 function keys present on Mac’s keyboard, and each one offers users the ability to perform a specific function easily.
+There are 12 function keys on Mac’s keyboard, each one allowing users to perform a specific function efficiently.
 Here is a glance at what function each key can perform:

 - F1 – Increases Brightness